Encrypt-OS/PKGBUILDS/welcome/man/welcome/welcome.md

 ### Software news

 Welcome app window includes a button **Software News** on the lower left corner.<br>
-It contains useful and important news for the user about the Encrypt-OS software, e.g. manual interventions or important code changes.
+It contains useful and important news for the user about the EncryptOS software, e.g. manual interventions or important code changes.

 Make sure you click that button regularly!

 ### Add favorite packages at install time

 To customize the *online* mode install phase, you can directly modify file `$HOME/user_pkglist.txt` and add package names to that file.
-Note that only Arch and Encrypt-OS packages are supported, but not AUR packages.
+Note that only Arch and EncryptOS packages are supported, but not AUR packages.

 ### Add commands at install time (*Advanced*)